heysusgarcia/chess/README.md

 chess
 =====
-A version of Chess that can be played on the terminal
+A Ruby version of Chess that can be played on the terminal